-If you care about the environment and want to save money on your energy bills, there are some simple changes you can make to reduce your energy consumption.
-You don't have to do everything at once, but making gradual changes to the way you use energy in your home or business can give you greater energy efficiency and lower bills.
+In 2022, caring for the environment and saving money on your energy bills is on everybody’s mind.
+There are some simple changes you can make to reduce your energy consumption.
+One way is by using energy saving devices like LED bulbs.
+Making gradual changes to the way you use energy in your home or business can give you greater energy efficiency and lower bills.

 You don’t have to sit in the dark to make energy savings.
 Lighting accounts for around 10% of energy consumption in most households, so changes you make to lighting your home can have a significant impact on the amount you save.

 Did you know that around 90% of the energy used by a halogen bulb is wasted not on lighting, but on heat?
 That is quite literally a waste of both energy and money, particularly in the summer months when the last thing you need is more heat!
 LEDs use around 75% less power than halogen and last 5–10 times longer.
 Most people see a return on installation costs in as little as a year and in some circumstances, government rebates are available to replace your halogens with LEDs.

 Switch off lights in unoccupied rooms.
 If you can't get everyone in your house to stick to the 'switch the light off!' rule, motion sensors can be a great way to ensure lights are only on when you need them.

 Maximise the availability of sunlight entering your home where you can and opt for natural lighting throughout the day.
 Natural lighting has benefits on your mood and sleep patterns, so make the most of it.

 Mood lighting, anyone?
 Try to use lamps instead of overhead lights where light is needed most, like over desks or reading nooks.
 Sometimes bright overhead lights are just plain unnecessary.